Soluble fms-like tyrosine kinase-1: Structure

 sFlt-1 is a truncated form of the VEGF receptor Flt-1.
 Though sFlt-1 contains an extracellular domain identical to that of Flt-1, it lacks both the transmembrane and intercellular domains present in Flt-1.
 Instead, sFlt-1 contains a novel 31 amino acid C-terminal sequence. sFlt-1 is composed of 6 immunoglobulin-like domains, with a binding site for VEGF and PIGF within the second domain from the N-terminus.
 A sequence of 10 basic amino acids form a binding site for the anticoagulant heparin in the third domain from the N-terminus. sFlt-1 has a pI of 9.51, giving the protein a positive charge at physiological pH.

 Biological function

 Because sFlt-1 lacks the transmembrane domain that typically embeds tyrosine kinase receptors in the cell membrane, sFlt-1 travels freely in the blood circulation, and thus can travel from the tissue in which it is originally secreted to other areas of the body.
 As it contains the same extracellular domain as Flt-1, sFlt-1 competes with Flt-1 to bind VEGF and PIGF, effectively reducing serum concentrations of these two angiogenic growth factors.
 Though sFlt-1 can effectively dimerize, its lack of a kinase domain means that no tyrosine phosphorylation occurs upon ligand binding.
-As a result, sFIt-1 effectively sequesters agonists of FIt-1, and has been implicated as a regulator of this receptor in the kidney, liver, and brain.
+As a result, sFlt-1 effectively sequesters agonists of Flt-1, and has been implicated as a regulator of this receptor in the kidney, liver, and brain.